-Whether you’re a fully-fledged veggie or you eat meat, but just fancy some decent plant based grub, you can be sure to find something tasty on the menu at any of these Cardiff Vegetarian Restaurants.
+Whether you’re a fully fledged vegan or just trying to eat less and better meat, there are loads of reasons to make meat-free mealtimes a regular thing, and you can be sure to find something tasty on the menu at any of these spots.

 Cardiff Vegetarian & Vegan Restaurants

 1. Anna Loka

 Cardiff’s first-ever fully vegan restaurant, this place has become a bit of an institution – and bloody good it is too.
 Try the vegan fry up, the burgers, the open mushroom tacos (my fave) or the legendary Sunday roast.